Geology Site Account

-Asheldham Pit, ASHELDHAM, Maldon District, TL973017, Potential Local Geological Site
+Asheldham Pit, ASHELDHAM, Maldon District, TL973017, Notified Local Geological Site

 A disused pit in the Asheldham Gravel, laid down by the Thames-Medway River during the Ice Age.
 The pit has exposures of gravel and is of educational and scientific interest.